 Centers receive a discretionary grant that is awarded to interdisciplinary education, research and public service units of universities or public or nonprofit entities associated with universities.
-AIDD funding is used to support the organizational foundation of UCEDDs, which allows the grantees to pursue other sources of support to conduct activities related to its mission.
+AIDD funding is used to support the organizational foundation of UCEDDs, which allows the grantees to pursue other sources of support to conduct various activities.
 UCEDDs leverage funding from a variety of sources, including federal, state and local agencies; private foundations; donations; and fee-for-service earnings.
 Four core functions frame the UCEDD program: